priscillashamin12/learning-ReactJS/README.md

 - **Chapter 13 - Time for the test -** Unit testing using React testing Library (Jest)

 ## Folder Structure
-**Coding assignment**: The folder coding assignment contains a working assignment code which can be run in browser.
+**React JS Code**: The folder React JS Code contains the working code which can be run in browser.

-**Theory assignment**: The folder theory assignment contains a pdf version of the assignment.
+**React JS Notes**: The folder React JS Notes contains the documents of the React JS.